thomdixon/resume/resume.md

 * **Concentration:**
-    I'm very comfortable with full-stack development, but prefer to focus in security and cryptography—from secure programming to penetration testing.
+    I'm very comfortable with full-stack development, but prefer to focus in security and cryptography&mdash;from secure programming to penetration testing.

 * **Languages:**
     I am most familiar with Python, C, and JavaScript, but have experience in